mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/README.md

 The React/TypeScript Command Center ships inside the `ops` service image.
 Any target that brings the core stack online (`make up-core`, `make autopilot`, etc.) now bakes and serves the SPA directly from the Ops API container.
 Once `ops` is healthy, open [http://localhost:8002/](http://localhost:8002/) to reach the UI; all API calls are routed to the co-located `/api/*` endpoints inside the same container, so no extra proxy or compose services are required.

+> Legacy “Deck” assets have been removed; the Ops API no longer serves `dashboard/static/*`.
+If you still need a kiosk view, fork the React Command Center or consume the Ops REST endpoints directly.

 ### Configuration overview

 The `.env.example` file is now generated from `engine/config/defaults.py`, so every knob surfaced in the codebase appears in a single, well-documented template.
 Regenerate it with: